Total back to pre-pandemic profit levels as oil prices rise

-French energy group Total SE(TOTF.PA) on Thursday posted first-quarter earnings similar to the levels it was generating before the coronavirus pandemic hitprofits, as higher oil and gas prices boosted its trading business and it increased electricity production.
+PARIS, April 29 (Reuters) - French energy group Total SE on Thursday posted first-quarter earnings similar to the levels it was generating before the coronavirus pandemic hit profits, as higher oil and gas prices boosted its trading business and it increased electricity production.

 The company, which is increasingly branching into renewable energy and diversifying away from its hydrocarbon-centered activities, profited from this drive as areas like oil refining suffered.